Haizlbliek/FloodForge/README.md

 - Get [.NET 10.0.x](https://dotnet.microsoft.com/en-us/download) or later
 - Download the source code (either through `git clone` or just downloading as a zip and extracting)
-- Open a terminal in the same directory as `FloodForge.csproj`
+- Open a terminal in the same directory as `FloodForge/FloodForge.csproj`
 - Run `dotnet run`

 ## License